 out of 10Roborock Saros 10

-Pet owners will appreciate the Dreame's superior 35,000 Pa suction for pulling embedded fur from carpets and rugs.
-Its larger 3.2L dust bag also means less frequent emptying compared to the Roborock's 2.5L capacity.
+Pet owners will appreciate the Dreame's superior 35,000 Pa suction and larger 3.2L dust bag capacity over the Saros 10's 22,000 Pa and 2.5L bag.

 | Feature | Dreame X60 Max Ultra Complete | Roborock Saros 10 |